roudox/moonraker/README.md

 exports.define = define;
 ```

-Although Yadda can support multiple libraries, Moonraker currently loads all step definitions found in your steps directory into one big shared library, just like cucumber, so you have to be careful of step name clashes.
+Although Yadda can support multiple libraries, Moonraker currently loads all step definitions found in your steps directory into one big shared library, just like Cucumber, so you have to be careful of step name clashes.

 ### Page objects